paul-ollis/vim-vpe/docs/guide/first-steps.rst

 Temporary option values
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: Move this section elsewhere.

 It is quite common to need to temporarily change an option value in order to
 perform some action.
 For example, to make sure an action will not fail because
-a particular compatibility flag is set.
-VPE provides a context manager to do
+a particular compatibility flag is not set.
+VPE provides a context manager to
-this more cleanly.
+do this more cleanly.

 .. code-block:: python

     with vpe.vim.temp_options() as options:
-        options.report = 9999      # Prevent informational messages
+        # Prevent informational messages while this context is active.
+        options.report = 9999
         ...

-    # Temporarily prevent informational messages
+    # Another way to temporarily prevent informational messages
-    with vpe.vim.temp_options(report=9999) as options:
+    with vpe.vim.temp_options(report=9999):
         ...

     # Ensure full Vim compatibility.